Nicolas-Kemp/Threegis_template/README.md

 The impor_spatial_layer class detects whether the imput is a valid tiff file and passes it to the raster class.
 The raster class extracts all necessary information and package and return a dictionary by calling object_dict().

 ### Create JAvaScript Variables
-Convert the dictionary items to the correct three.js format by creating the following JavaScript variables:
+Convert the dictionary items to the correct three.js format by creating the following JavaScript variables inside the project's html file:

 ```
     <script>